Filipecordeiro/mage/ESOF-DOCS/Assignment5.md

 __Evolution Process__

 In this section we take a closer look at the feature we develop.
 The first thing we needed to know was what to evolve.
 Given the fact that this is a card game, the answer was obvious: develop a new card.
+Of course one might ask why not implement another feature.
+The fact is that the project was built for contributors to create new cards.
+Making changes in the core of the game can be very complex in this project, because that was not the goal of the developers when they made it open source.
+Creating cards is, therefore, much simpler and straightforward.
 XMage has over 1000 unimplemented cards, so we took a look at the list to see which card poped our interest.
 We ended up choosing [Dark Suspicions](http://gatherer.wizards.com/Pages/Card/Details.aspx?multiverseid=26414).
 In order to properly create the card, we followed the instructions given by the developers.
 For starters, we used a Perl script created by developers to generate the basic structure of the card and implement any needed dependencies in the project.
 All